knoxpo/dart_algolia/README.md

 ##### filtering (2/6)
 - `.setFilters(String value)`
 - `.setFacetFilter(String value)` This can be used multiple times in a query.
+- `.setOptionalFilter(String value)` This can be used multiple times in a query.
+- `.setNumericFilter(String value)` This can be used multiple times in a query.
+- `.setTagFilter(String value)` This can be used multiple times in a query.
+- `.setSumOrFiltersScore(bool value)`

 ##### faceting (4/4)
 - `.setFacets(List<String> value)`